redpanda-data/connect/website/docs/components/outputs/redis_pubsub.md

 ### `url`

-The URL of a Redis server to connect to.
+The URL of the target Redis server.
+Database is optional and is supplied as the URL path.

 Type: `string`